Sledmine/mercury/README.md

 luajit mercury\mercury.lua
 ```

-## Mocking Librarian Server
+## Mocking Vulcano API and Server

-You can run a mock of a librarian server using [easymock](https://github.com/CyberAgent/node-easymock) and the commands below:
+You can run a mock of a Vulcano API with a testing repository server using [easymock](https://github.com/CyberAgent/node-easymock) and the commands below:
 ```
 cd tests\server
 easymock